Chart Color Schemes

 Educational attainment in Dromana aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 21.8%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 39.0% of residents aged 15+ holding them - advanced diplomas at 12.6% and certificates at 26.4%.
-Educational participation is high, with 25.2% currently enrolled in formal education.
+Vocational credentials are held by 39.0% of residents aged 15 and above, with advanced diplomas at 12.6% and certificates at 26.4%.
+Educational participation is high, with 25.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education